 Cybersecurity awareness programs

-According to IBM, 9 in 10 attacks occur due to human error.
+.
 No matter how strong your protocols, policies and cybersecurity systems are, humans will always remain a weak link.

 The only way to strengthen this link is by conducting staff training.
 These programs should teach your staff the importance of cybersecurity, identifying malicious emails and basic cyber hygiene.
 They should also know the steps to take in case of an attack and the chain of command to follow in the aftermath.